Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 Permissions Plugin Nodes:

+    Complex Mode:
-wormhole.use.sign - lets a user use sign gates. wormhole.use.dialer - lets a user use /dial gates wormhole.use.compass - lets a user use /wxcompass (/wormhole compass) wormhole.remove.own - lets a user remove a gate that they own wormhole.remove.all - lets a user remove any gate wormhole.build - Able to build new wormholes wormhole.config - Able to configure settings like material and timeout wormhole.list - Able to list wormholes wormhole.network.use.NETWORKNAME - Able to use wormholes on NETWORKNAME wormhole.network.build.NETWORKNAME - Able to build wormholes on NETWORKNAME wormhole.go - allows user to use '/wormhole go' command.
+    wormhole.use.sign - lets a user use sign gates. wormhole.use.dialer - lets a user use /dial gates wormhole.use.compass - lets a user use /wxcompass (/wormhole compass) wormhole.remove.own - lets a user remove a gate that they own wormhole.remove.all - lets a user remove any gate wormhole.build - Able to build new wormholes wormhole.config - Able to configure settings like material and timeout wormhole.list - Able to list wormholes
+    wormhole.network.use.NETWORKNAME - Able to use wormholes on NETWORKNAME wormhole.network.build.NETWORKNAME - Able to build wormholes on NETWORKNAME wormhole.go - allows user to use '/wormhole go' command.

+    Simple Mode:
+    wormhole.simple.use - Lets a user use wormholes. wormhole.simple.build - Lets a user build wormholes. wormhole.simple.remove - Lets a user remove wormholes. wormhole.simple.config - Lets a user configure WormholeXTreme settings (material, timeout, permissions mode).

 To Build: